-If you are a Chief Innovation Officer, or responsible more broadly for innovation within your business or department, it’s vital that you learn, practice and share the techniques needed to embed a sustainable innovation process into the culture of your business.
+If you are an Innovation Manager, or responsible more broadly for innovation within your business or department, it’s vital that you learn, practice and share the techniques needed to embed a sustainable innovation process into the culture of your business.
 This relies on designing sustainable processes and making sure that everyone is on the same page.
 By having a system, removing any obstacles, and ensuring your entire team is onboard, you’ll soon see innovation flourish.

 Enabling an Innovation Culture